Croatia Has Some of Europe’s Best Campsites: Here’s Where to Go

 So where should you go camping in Croatia?

 The largest camping regions in Croatia are Istria, Kvarner and Dalmatia.
-You can find different types of camps: from small, family campsites with a capacity of up to 200 people, to large ones that can accommodate up to 5,000 people.
+You can find different types of camps, from small family campsites with a capacity of up to 200 people to ones that can accommodate up to 5,000 people.

 These large camps are practically small towns, with swimming pools, aqua parks, sports facilities, restaurants, shops and private beaches.